craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 ## Burn Baby Burn

-Back to when I was a funded startup cofounder.
+Back to 2015.

 After some weeks of scrambling post launch, we did get back to doing things that didn’t scale and found many ways to shorten our feedback loop.
-We did some really clever experiments I’m proud of and got some really great insights from customer interviews.
+We did some really clever experiments I’m proud of and got some great insights from customer interviews.

 But, it was too late.
 We had burned too much money and couldn’t recover enough momentum before we just [ran out of cash](/posts/swing-and-a-miss/).

 ## “It'll happen to yoooou”

 You might think it was obvious we were making a dumb move in trying to build so much of our vision before launching.
-We were convinced we had to have at least a little bit of every piece in place for it to valuable to customers.
+We were convinced we had to have at least a little bit of every piece in place for it to be valuable to customers.

 In my experience, it’s by far the most common approach people take when building something new and ambitious[^5].

 [^5]: See also: rebuilding something that works but has limitations with new, better tech.
 This scenario is probably the source of the second biggest mistake in digital products.
-It has similar symptoms and often costs **way** more.
+It has similar symptoms and usually costs **way** more than people expect.

 Again, sometimes it works!
 Just not near as often as it’s tried.